alliwar/song_popularity/README.md

 ## Data Overview

 The dataset is from https://www.kaggle.com/datasets/vatsalmavani/spotify-dataset.
 It includes 170,653 Spotify songs, each with quantified audio features such as valence, energy, danceability, tempo, as well as song information such as duration and year released.
 Songs range from all genres, spanning release years between 1921 to 2020.
 While the data analyzes Spotify song features, Wavelengths will be able to analyze trends in the data to implement in their own service.
 Limitations of the data include that this is not an official Spotify dataset.
-In particular, the “popularity” feature might be biased.
-Further investigation into “popularity”, including more concrete data such as number of streams of playlist adds, would benefit a future analysis.

 ## Exploratory Data Analysis
 Images here

-## Modeling - Classification Based on Popularity

-“Popularity” was the metric used for classification, which ranges from 0 to 100.
-While other features were included in the official Spotify API, there was no explanation of popularity.
-It is assumed that a higher popularity is representative of more popular songs, with lower popularity representative of less popular songs.
-There was an unusual amount of 0’s in the data (16%), which upon further inspection is likely because 0 is representative of a null value.
-Therefore, zeroes were removed, leaving a bell curve of popularity.
-“Popular” songs were those categorized with a popularity of 50-100, with unpopular songs categorized as those with a rating of 0-50.

 ## Content-Based Filtering using Nearest Neighbors